 Using the free worksheet (download below), you can help the host to come up with a list of names.
 It’s a simple but incredibly effective process to prompt someone to think of all their networks or circles.

 However, you can boost the usefulness of the FRANK list even further by using the Friend field to include friends-of-friends.
 Most of us have met our friends’ connections but we may not know them well enough to invite them directly.

-But what you tell your host to do is to actually ask her friend to bring this person along: “Don’t you think Chris would like this too?”
-“I think Samantha would enjoy this party too, why don’t you bring her along?”
-Perhaps even provide the host with written personalized invitations that the friend can then pass along to their connections.
+But what you tell your host to do is to actually ask her friend to bring this person along: “Don’t you think Chris would like this too?” or “I think Samantha would enjoy this party too, why don’t you bring her along?”
+A great way to encourage this is to provide the host with written personalized invitations that the friend can then pass along to their connections.

 That’s why you want to coach your host to use the FRANK worksheet and actually name friends-of-friends on the list.

 Next up are the Star Host and Spoil You Rotten Bag incentives.